 The swimming pool, as you will have noticed, is central to the hotel’s outdoor space and is a great place to cool off on a warm day.
 The hotel also offers an indoor wellness centre with indoor pool, sauna and spa, and a small private deck on the lake front which is only 50 metres away.
 Both undercover (a small charge applies) and outdoor parking is available.

 Hotel guests receive a ‘Ticino Ticket’ on arrival which provides free public transport and discounted admission fees in the area.
+(You can find out more about the Ticino Ticket in this article.)

 As the hotel is quite small - there are just 32 rooms - Oliver and Rita make it their business to get to know their guests.
 At least one of them is in the restaurant each morning and evening, ready for a chat or to pass on tips on what to see and do in the area.